nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 Add a new person to UNite.

-Format: `add n/NAME p/PHONE e/EMAIL a/ADDRESS c/COURSE tele/TELEGRAM m/MATRIC CARD t/TAG`
+Format: `add n/NAME p/PHONE e/EMAIL a/ADDRESS c/COURSE tele/TELEGRAM m/MATRICCARD t/TAG`

 * The order of input does not matter.
 * `n/NAME p/PHONE e/EMAIL a/ADDRESS` are the 4 required information that must be present.